Evict ennui and exhaustion!

 2. Consider stopping any supplements you are taking or products such as clay, hemp, wheatgrass etc (I felt worse on wheatgrass and other products).
 Stop all blood testing, blood donation (unless only a small pinprick) and no vaccines.

-3. Try at least 1 week of green juice on this blog, 1 bottle of milk thistle complex drops (tincture), 1 box of dandelion tea (high quality) and 1 box of Golden Rod and Knotgrass herbal tea mentioned in the kidney section or up to a month if you feel you are improving.
+3. Try at least 1 week of green juice on this blog, 1 bottle of milk thistle complex drops (tincture), 1 box of dandelion tea (high quality) and 1 box of Golden Rod and Knotgrass herbal tea mentioned in the kidney section or up to two or three months if you feel you are improving.
+Severe cases could take longer and I would seek professional advice if the case is severe.
 Watermelon maybe useful also, particularly if you have used too many chemicals in products on your skin.
 This is in addition to your regular 3 meals a day (do not fast).

 4. Really start to work on your gut and blood if necessary (see relevant sections of this blog) and introduce the turmeric nightcap for at least a month.
 Once you feel better you can consider removing mercury and aluminium fillings if you have any etc. Only reintroduce supplements if you feel that you still need them, ideally one at a time, and if you feel worse on any then consider not taking them in future.
 I found that using mostly foods is better in the long term.
 However, I do not use hemp or wheatgrass.
 I avoid clay and many other products!